sematext/logagent-js/README.md

 heroku scale web=3
 ```

-Now you can see your logs in Logsene, define Alert-Queroes or use Kibana 4 for Dashboards.
+Now you can see your logs in Logsene, define Alert-Queries or use Kibana 4 for Dashboards.

 # Run logagent as system service to monitor all logs e.g. in /var/log/